penguininja/christmas/_songs/songs/i-want-a-hippopotamus-for-christmas.md

 ### Verse 1
 I want a hippopotamus for Christmas
-Only a hippopotamus will do
+A hippopotamus is all I want.
-I don't want a doll, no dinky Tinkertoy
+Don't want a doll, no dinky tinker-toy
-I want a hippopotamus to play with and enjoy
+I want a hippopotamus to play with and enjoy.

+I want a hippopotamus for Christmas
+I don't think Santa Claus will mind, do you?
+He won't have to use our dirty chimney flue
+Just bring him through the front door
+That's the easy thing to do

 ### Bridge 1
 I can see me now on Christmas morning